CDs at Park Boulevard / Photos by the author

 Is art—particularly music—flourishing in the digital age?
 Sure, technology's opened up music production and distribution to be more accessible and democratic.
 But the internet produces so much noise and is such a yawning abyss of content that it can drown out groundbreaking work in favor of more "scalable" alternatives.
 Nothing matters so much as being louder than everyone else.
-So maybe there's a case for escaping offline.
-That's what Andrew Nosnitsky and Jason Darrah, a pair of rap bloggers who met online more than a decade ago, are betting on with Park Blvd Records, their new Oakland shop specializing in rap tapes and vinyl.
+So maybe there's a case for escaping the internet.
+That's what Andrew Nosnitsky and Jason Darrah, a pair of rap bloggers who met online more than a decade ago, are betting on with Park Boulevard Records, their new Oakland shop specializing in rap tapes and vinyl.

 Nosnitsky and Darrah both came into the business through hard-to-peg, largely digital careers, and, with their passion for a genre that's embraced the internet so readily, it might seem counterintuitive that they haven't stayed there.
 Nosnitsky (better known by his online handle Noz) started the influential rap blog Cocaine Blunts and has spent over 12 years as a blogger-turned-journalist and critic, as dedicated to highlighting overlooked acts as he is to uncompromising criticism of popular artists and the genre at large.
 Darrah has spent the better part of two decades as a professional record salesman and collector, and his blog, 12ManRambo, is a rap tape completist's goldmine, posting high-quality scans and downloads of forgotten and unheralded Bay Area releases.
 Selling tapes and records is nothing new for either—Darrah’s been flipping since college, while Noz has been selling “rap tapes on the cheap!!” since at least 2005.
 Their store, open since June, is an attempt to take it full-time; they just launched their online store last week.